cky008/fria-ontology/prompt ver1.md

 fria:FRIA-reportChallenge13 a rdfs:Class ;
     fria:FRIA-reporthasEvaluation fria:FRIA-reportEvaluation13 ;
     fria:FRIA-reporthasImpactLevel fria:FRIA-reportImpactLevel13 ;
-    rdfs:comment "The AI system produces an outcome that forces a reversal of burden of proof upon the suspect, by presenting itself as an absolute truth, practically depriving the defence of any chance to counter it" ;
+    rdfs:comment "The AI system produces an outcome that forces a reversal of burden of proof upon the suspect, by presenting itself as an absolute truth, practically depriving the defence of any chance to counter it." ;
     rdfs:subClassOf fria:FRIA-reportChallenge1 ;
     owl:equivalentClass vair:DetectingEmotionalState .